m19v/m19v.github.io/docs/tools.md

 - Uptime Kuma - a self-hosted monitoring tool

 ## Etc.
+- Neovim - a Vim-based text editor engineered for extensibility and usability
 - KiCad - an open source software suite for Electronic Design Automation (EDA)
-- Nexus Repository OSS - an open source repository that supports many artifact formats
 - Inkscape - a free and open source vector graphics editor
 - Figma - the collaborative interface design tool
 - Excalidraw - a virtual whiteboard for sketching hand-drawn like diagrams
 - Notion – a project management and note-taking software